 At All Saints our worship inspires and challenges us by re-telling the drama of Christ's life, death, and resurrection.
 Be a part of our serving team and lead others into a joyful encounter with God by carrying our processional cross, as an acolyte carrying the light of Christ, reading the scriptures, or leading prayers.

 A regular pattern of worship

 A quiet service at 8:00 am.
 On the first Sunday of the month, this is taken from the Book of Common Prayer.

-This is our main weekly act of worship featuring music from our choir, activities for children, provocative sermons, and is followed by refreshments.
+This is our main weekly act of worship featuring music from our choir, provocative sermons, and is followed by refreshments.
 On the first Sunday of the month we have a special Family Eucharist with music, prayers and an address for families of all ages.

 Other regular services

 Masses during the week

 Said Eucharists are held in the Spirit Chapel from Tuesday to Saturday at various times.
 You are welcome to join us for a time of stillness and quiet during the week.